ly525/luban-h5/docs/en/implementation/code-structure.md

 │   │   ├── index.vue
 │   │   └── list.vue
 │   ├── About.vue
-│   ├── Editor.vue           # a wrapper around the core editor, where the list of plug-ins is loaded │   └── Home.vue
+│   ├── Editor.vue           # a wrapper around the core editor, where the list of plugins is loaded │   └── Home.vue
 ├── App.vue
 ├── engine-entry.js          # preview engine for previewing and viewing mobie page on your phone